 The leads go into a large blood vessel in the upper chest.
 Then the doctor will guide the leads through the blood vessel into the heart.
 The leads are placed in one or two of the chambers in the heart.

 The doctor will place the pacemaker under the skin of your chest.
-He or she will attach the leads to the pacemaker.
+The doctor will attach the leads to the pacemaker.
 Then the cut will be closed with stitches.

 A pacemaker can help you return to a more normal, more active life.

 You'll need to use certain electric devices with caution.
 Some devices have a strong electromagnetic field.
 This field can keep your pacemaker from working right for a short time.
 These devices include things in your home, garage, or workplace.
 Check with your doctor about what you need to avoid and what you need to keep a short distance away from your pacemaker.
 Many household and office electronics do not affect your pacemaker.